By Dr. Richard Purnell

 After we place our faith and dependence on Him, He takes up residence within our lives and we have intimacy with Him.
 His forgiveness is there to cleanse us from the deepest sin, the deepest self-centeredness, the deepest problem or struggle we ever had or will have.

 Throughout the Bible, God's attitude toward sex is very clear.
 God has reserved sex for marriage and marriage only.
 Not because He wants to make us miserable, but because He wants to protect our hearts.
-He wants to build a security base for us, so that when we enter into a marriage, its intimacy can be based upon the security of God's love and wisdom.
+He wants to build a secure base for us, so that when we enter into a marriage, its intimacy can be based upon the security of God's love and wisdom.

 When we entrust ourselves to Jesus Christ, He gives us new love and new power day by day.
 This is where the intimacy we are looking for is satisfied.
 God gives us a love that will not quit, and will not stop with the growing years and the changing times.
 His love can bring two people together, with Him at the center of that union.
 In a dating relationship, as you grow together, not only spiritually, but socially, mentally and emotionally, you are able to have an honest, caring and intimate relationship which is fulfilling and exciting!
 And when the relationship comes along which culminates in marriage, the sexual union can only enhance the foundation that has been established.